 Themes of Faith

 Sacred art-making is not just about illustrating the Bible.
 As Christianity grew over two millennia into a global religion, layers of tradition, theological teaching, and historical narrative about the later followers of Jesus were added to this bedrock of faith.
+Anthems, hymns, and carols were composed to convey the Christian message in music.
 Believers developed special forms of devotion like the Stations of the Cross, inspiring new kinds of art.
 The symbol of the Cross, which had become a visual shorthand for basic Christian beliefs, took on different variations, reflecting diverse faith communities.
 Archetypal images like Christ the Good Shepherd found new artistic interpretations.
 Artists became fascinated with depicting God's heavenly messengers, the angels, as a subject outside of biblical texts.
 This section offers a series of meditations with works of art, expressing these great Themes of Faith.

 Were You There When They Crucified My Lord?